Team Leaders are the heartbeat of the Contact Center.

 In the Customer ecosystem, the Stakeholders include our Customers, Employees, Colleagues, Bosses, Partners and Owners.

-Achieving a thriving community—one that meets the needs of all Stakeholders—is both an art and a science
+Achieving a thriving community — one that meets the needs of all Stakeholders — is both an art and a science.

 One that — like finance, law or marketing — requires specific industry know-how and skills.

-- Contact Center Operations Management
+- Operations Management

-- People Management
+- Quality Management & Coaching

-- Leadership & Business Management
+- Leadership & People Management

 - Customer Experience Management